Strawberry And Rhubarb Jam (No Pectin)

 - Once done, carefully remove them with tongs or a jar lifter.
 Set them on a tea towel on the bench to cool overnight.
 Hopefully in that time you hear the classic ‘pop’ of the lids as they seal.

 - To store, remove the steel ring and leave the jars with just the centre lid on them.
-If this pops off when the ring is removed, or it didn’t seal the jar must be kept in the fridge.
+If this pops off when the ring is removed the jar didn’t seal and must be kept in the fridge.

 FAQ

-This tends to be the result of not reducing it down enough.
+This is due to not reducing down the jam enough.
 You can test doneness by dropping a teaspoon of jam onto a saucer that’s been sitting in the freezer.
 If you can run your finger through the jam and it remains separated, it’s ready.
 If it comes back together quickly – it needs more cooking time.
 You can see what I mean in the How To section above.

 Rhubarb and Strawberry Jam